preactjs/rfcs/rfcs/0000-remove-replace-node.md

 old VNode is unmounted, the DOM element that is claimed by both the old VNode and the new VNode is removed from the document.

+Further, [preactjs/preact#2004] documents a list of situations where the behavior of `replaceNode` is confusing and unintuitive.

-Trying to `hydrate` and `diff` at the same time can lead to subtle bugs such as this one.
+Trying to `hydrate` and `diff` at the same time can lead to subtle bugs such the ones mentioned above.
 Avoiding these kinds of difficult to catch and debug issues is a reason to drop support for the `replaceNode` parameter.

 ## Motivation